-As the name faded in favor of newer versions, the image changed.
+As the name faded in favor of newer forms, the name’s image changed.

 In 1967, Arlo Guthrie recorded “Alice’s Restaurant,” which inspired a 1969 movie.
 It was based on real-life restaurateur, born in 1941 – at the tail end of the name’s original popularity.

-A generation of future parents knew it as the faithful housekeeper on The Brady Bunch, and the hard-working diner waitress in a movie-turned-hit sitcom Alice.
-By the 1970s, this name no longer felt quite right for a child.
+A generation of future parents knew Alice as the faithful housekeeper on The Brady Bunch, and the hard-working diner waitress in a movie-turned-hit sitcom Alice.

 And then Vincent Furnier took the traditional girls’ name as his stage name.
 Actually, first his band adopted Alice Cooper.
 But after they broke up, Furnier held on to the moniker.
 The “Welcome to My Nightmare” singer has said it was one of the best decisions he ever made.